-Whipple disease is a rare bacterial infection that most often affects your gastrointestinal system.
-Whipple disease interferes with normal digestion by impairing the breakdown of foods, such as fats and carbohydrates, and hampering your body's ability to absorb nutrients.
+Whipple disease is a rare bacterial infection that most often affects your joints and digestive system.
+Whipple disease interferes with normal digestion by impairing the breakdown of foods, and hampering your body's ability to absorb nutrients, such as fats and carbohydrates.

-Whipple disease also can infect other organs, including your brain, heart, joints and eyes.
+Whipple disease can also infect other organs, including your brain, heart and eyes.

 Without proper treatment, Whipple disease can be serious or fatal.
 However, a course of antibiotics can treat Whipple disease.

 Common signs and symptoms

 Digestive signs and symptoms are common in Whipple disease and may include:

 - Stomach cramping and pain, which may worsen after meals